sass/sass/doc-src/SASS_CHANGELOG.md

 * Add a suggested replacement for extended compound selectors.

+* Fix a bug where an unparseable selector produced an unuseful error.

 ## 3.5.4 (15 December 2017)

 * `round()` now returns the correct results for negative numbers that should